openbakery/gradle-xcodePlugin-Documentation/parameters/xcodebuild.md

 ### scheme

 the xcode build scheme that should be used.
-If the scheme is set the _configuration_ and _target_ is ignored
+If the scheme is set the _configuration_ is ignored.
+You need the to specify the _target_ because this is not yet read from the scheme.

 default value: _empty_